 The data we gather is held in accordance with Data Protection Law, including the UK General Data Protection Regulation (the ‘UK GDPR’), the Data Protection Act 2018, and the Privacy and Electronic Communications (EC Directive) 2003.
 PACT complies with its obligations under data protection law by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access, and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

-WHAT PERSONAL DATA DOES PACT COLLECT THROUGH CATCH?
+WHAT PERSONAL DATA DOES PACT COLLECT THROUGH THE DIGITAL HUBS?

 Registering your account

-We need to collect and hold personal data about you to register you as a user on CATCH.
-This will include:
+We need to collect and hold personal data about you to register you as a user on our digital hubs.
+This may include:

 - Your email address

 This information may be provided to us either directly by you, or indirectly by a third-party.